wilsonmar/LoadRunner/random_birthdate_js/README.md

 CHALLENGE: Add the javascript file among Extra Files in your LoadRunner script.

- 1. Paste the calling code at an approprite spot in your LoadRunner script.
+ 1. Paste the calling code at an appropriate spot in your LoadRunner script.
  2. Right-click on Extra Files within the VuGen Solution Explorer.
  3. Specify the JavaScript file name.

-    PROTIP: Specify Doxygen tags for automatic generation of cross-reference documentation, whith sample code to call the function.
+    PROTIP: Specify Doxygen tags for automatic generation of cross-reference documentation, with sample code to call the function.

     CHALLENGE: Immediately after creating a file, at the top of the file add Doxygen tags.